What Sober Life is Like in Sober Housing

 Not only does this “help limit social isolation and reduce costs,” it also allows residents to check up on one another by making sure that everyone is following the rules and no one is struggling.
 When an issue does come about, it is often handled by the entire group of residents, as well as any individuals who may also own the home.

 Living a sober life is a struggle for someone with an addiction, but in one of these facilities, residents receive extra support as well as the freedom to slowly ease back into their everyday lives.
 Life in a sober living home is structured but also more flexible than life in a treatment center, which is why many individuals choose it.
-Call 800-953-3913 (Who Answers?) toll free anytime for help finding sober living houses.
+Call 800-953-3913 (Sponsored) toll free anytime for help finding sober living houses.